EarthlyEric/tku-aila/README.md

 # TKU AI Learning Assistant
-A conversational AI assistant designed to help Tamkang University students.
+A conversational AI Agent assistant designed to help Tamkang University students.

+## Features

 ## Setup development environment
 1. Install uv as package manager if you don't have it: